esaiko/gitlab-wiki-link-updater/README.md

 [//]: # "Subpages end THIS IS AUTOMATICALLY GENERATED DO NOT EDIT MANUALLY"
 ```

+This is written in PHP 8.
+This uses [GitLab PHP API Client](https://github.com/GitLabPHP/Client/)

 ## Already known issues
+- this is not using webhooks and you must run this in cron
 - wiki pages MUST use markdown, this will breake other formats
 - page slug must be ASCII only.
 Gitlab wiki UI accepts UTF8 in the page slug but such slugs cause problems in the API